The Lawson School of Music

 "Whatever your path, let music be the start

-Many of Mrs. Heim-Lawson's students have gone on to pursue music and performing arts at The University level, landed roles in various musical theatre productions, semi-finalists and finalists in State Fair Talent Competitions, performed in Honor's Choirs at Carnegie Hall, and attendees of The Governor's School for the Arts (GSA).
+Many of Ms. Heim Lawson's students have gone on to pursue music and performing arts at The University level, landed roles in various musical theatre productions, semi-finalists and finalists in State Fair Talent Competitions, performed in Honor's Choirs at Carnegie Hall, and attendees of The Governor's School for the Arts (GSA).

-In addition to teaching, Mrs. Heim-Lawson can be found performing on stage in everything from musicals and opera and everything in between.
-In her free time, Mrs. Heim-Lawson enjoys yoga, dancing, running, traveling with her husband and spending time with their pug, Wednesday.
+In addition to teaching, Ms. Heim Lawson can be found performing on stage in everything from musicals and opera and everything in between.
+In her free time, Ms. Heim Lawson enjoys yoga, dancing, running, traveling, and spending time with her two pugs.

 Kinly Bertram